Identifying Denim’s Most Important Challenges

 Head of ESG Compliance & Health and Safety

-Oerlikon Riri
+Oerlikon Luxury

 The whole supply chain is putting effort into offering solutions more and more aligned with sustainability criteria.
 Each company, in its own small ways, invests in research and development to wholly improve its direct market segment—from the designer imagining clothing items to the fabric and accessories suppliers to the professionals in charge of processing and finishing to those taking care of logistics.
 It’s up to brands to find the best and most functional way to foster connections between these players, integrating them into a final product that meets sustainability standards that take into account the origin of the materials and the impact of the processes as well as the possibility to reutilize the whole post-consumer garment or parts of it.